Edmund Ellsworth: Polygamy and Arizona arrest

 In early LDS church history, a number of men participated in church-sanctioned polygamy, including Edmund Ellsworth, who had a total of four wives.
 Elizabeth Young (m.1842), Mary Ann Dudley (m.1852), Mary Ann Bates (m.1856), and Mary Ann Jones (m.
 1856).
 The latter two "Mary Anns" were both members of the First Handcart Company.
 He settled with two of the families, intending to bring the other families later, to Show Low, Apache County, Arizona.
 He was arrested for co-habitation in 1884, close to the age of 65, and sentenced to a fine of $300 which he did not have, or sixty days in jail.
 Edmund chose not to pay as he did not have the money and also because paying the fine would have forced the starvation of his families.
 After transport to the Yuma Territorial Prison, Edmund and other served their sentences through the heat of much of the summer, reaching Show Low on 10 August 1885.
 While the heat had nearly killed him while in prison, he also reported that it had "sweat the heart disease out of him", and that his health was greatly improved.

-Last years
+Last Years

 He later moved with one family to the then predominantly LDS area incorporated in 1883 as Mesa, Arizona, where Mary Ann (Bates) Ellsworth is buried, and lived there just prior to his death.
 He also attended the dedication of the Salt Lake Temple in 1893, and died on 29 December 1893 after six weeks of illness, the result of heart failure.

+Edmund's grave and monument stone, is located in the Adair Cemetery in Show-Lo, Arizona along with that of Mary Ann "Polly" Jones.